LottoResult.ca

 Jackpot odds in real-world terms

 Very large numbers don't intuit well.
-Here are some rough equivalencies for Lotto Max's 1-in-33-million jackpot odds, per $5 three-play ticket:
+Here are some rough equivalencies for Lotto Max's 1-in-33-million jackpot odds, per $6 four-play ticket:

 • About the same chance as being struck by lightning in Canada this year (roughly 1 in 500,000) — 66 times over.